ohm-vishwa/Web-Dev-Cheat-Sheet/domManipulation.md

 let btns = document.querySelectorAll('button');

 for (btn of btns){
-    btn.onclick = sayHello; // () not bacause we don't to execute currently.
+    btn.onclick = sayHello;// () not bacause we don't to execute currently.
 }
 ```
 > [!NOTE]